-Table 5 summarizes the gaps and needs as they relate to each pillar.
+Table 7 summarizes the gaps and needs as they relate to each pillar.

-To provide transit service that is: MTD needs to: Considerations Priority Future-focused Continue to recover from COVID-19 Continue to restore service as ridership continues to rebound (and as resources are available) Adjust service to account for changes in travel patterns and behaviors Recruit more operators to deliver service High Accommodate growth in service and fleet to remain operationally viable Expand operations to Terminal 2 in Goleta to accommodate future fleet growth, improve operational efficiencies by reduced deadheading, and support the continued transition to a zero-emission fleet Implement zero-emission bus plan to replace and expand fleet with zero-emission alternatives Medium Identify opportunities to collaborate with local stakeholders, developersWorking with these groups can help ensure that transit is in mind when new developments are constructed, especially multifamily developments, multiuse structures, student housing, and infill/redevelopment Medium High quality Address reliability and travel speeds Continue to work on improving OTP through various mechanisms (schedule adjustments, route and stop adjustments, priority measures, etc.) Implement or pilot transit priority measures that can help improve travel speeds and reliability High Ensure customers don't miss bus connections Enhance the customer experience Continue to monitor "too full to board" trips and add more capacity where needed and when possible Ensure the system is accessible to those with different levels of mobility, including the vehicles themselves, bus stops and ability to board and egress vehicles Make sure that bus stops are places where riders feel safe and comfortable.
+To provide transit service that is: MTD needs to: Considerations Priority Continue to recover from COVID-19 Continue to restore service as ridership continues to rebound (and as resources are available) Adjust service to account for changes in travel patterns and behaviors Recruit more operators to deliver service High Future-focused Accommodate growth in service and fleet to remain operationally viable Expand operations to Terminal 2 in Goleta to accommodate future fleet growth, improve operational efficiencies by reduced deadheading, and support the continued transition to a zero-emission fleet Implement zero-emission bus plan to replace and expand fleet with zero-emission alternatives Medium Futu Identify opportunities to collaborate with local stakeholders, developers, and other groups to integrate transit into new developments Working with these groups can help ensure that transit is in mind when new developments are constructed, especially multifamily developments, multiuse structures, student housing, and infill/redevelopment projects MTD can explore how to integrate transit priority infrastructure and other amenities that integrate transit into the development (such as complete streets, provision of a bus shelter, etc.) Medium Address reliability and travel speeds Continue to work on improving OTP through various mechanisms (schedule adjustments, route and stop adjustments, priority measures, etc.) Implement or pilot transit priority measures that can help improve travel speeds and reliability High ality Ensure customers don't miss bus connections Make sure transfers are timed correctly (and convenient) so that riders who need to take multiple lines to reach their final destination High High quality Enhance the customer experience Continue to monitor "too full to board" trips and add more capacity where needed and when possible Ensure the system is accessible to those with different levels of mobility, including the vehicles themselves, bus stops and ability to board and egress vehicles Make sure that bus stops are places where riders feel safe and comfortable.
 Expand contactless payment to the entire fleet.
 Install 3 position bike racks Install more bus stop amenities and shelters Medium For all South Coast residents and visitors Match service levels with community diversity and characteristics Right-size service to each community based on their unique characteristics and travel needs It is important to not only address service type and coverage based on different communities, but also service spans; certain lines may benefit from longer or different service hours based on the needs of those who use that line (for example, more all-day service and less peaked service along lines not predominately used for traditional commuting purposes) High

-Table 5: MTD Moves Ahead gaps and needs
+Table 7: MTD Moves Ahead gaps and needs